mollybeach/polliwog/README.md

 ## [Lowest Common Ancestor of BST](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-search-tree/) #235

         Pattern Used: DFS
-        Problem: Given a binary search tree (BST), find the lowest common ancestor (LCA) of two given nodes in the BST.
+        ❓: Given a binary search tree (BST), find the lowest common ancestor (LCA) of two given nodes in the BST.
-        According to the definition of LCA on Wikipedia: "The lowest common ancestor of two nodes p and q in a binary tree T is the lowest node that has both p and q as descendants (where we allow a node to be a descendant of itself)."
+        According to the definition of LCA on Wikipedia: "The lowest common ancestor of two nodes p & q in a binary tree T is the lowest node that has both p & q as descendants (where we allow a node to be a descendant of itself)."
-        🥚: #1 Input: root = [6,2,8,0,4,7,9,null,null,3,5], p = 2, q = 8 Output: 6 #2 Input: root = [6,2,8,0,4,7,9,null,null,3,5], p = 2, q = 4 Output: 2
+        🐣: 1️⃣ Input: root = [6,2,8,0,4,7,9,null,null,3,5], p = 2, q = 8 Output: 6 2️⃣ Input: root = [6,2,8,0,4,7,9,null,null,3,5], p = 2, q = 4 Output: 2

         🐢 Solution: 🔨 Brute Force ⏰: O(n) 🪐: O(n)
         🐇 Solution: DFS ⏰: O(n) 🪐: O(n)